-This topic contains 20 replies, has 2 voices, and was last updated by Suzanne Wilkinson-McKay 2 weeks, 1 day ago.
+- This topic has 24 replies, 2 voices, and was last updated 3 years, 6 months ago by donna.

 Ok, so not only does hearing people chew- and not everyone, but some people who seem to have an abundance of saliva involved- gross me out, but seeing these people in the action is just as bad.
 That combined with the noises has not only caused me to be very rude to my BF in a time we are trying to better the relationship,but it prevents me from eating.
 I get so disgusted that I CANT eat while its going on and for some time after.
 And something about his tongue coming out of his mouth to grab the food instead of putting the food in his mouth…ugh.
 I know it sounds so petty but I’m so disgusted and I can’t hide it and it affecting our relationship.Anonymous

 I have had misophonia from a very young age.
 I never knew what it was until around 10 years old… I am 15 now.

 My first symptoms were when I my mother would be laying in bed with me and telling me a story and then I would fall asleep.
 Well she would too, and then she would snore!
 I was little so I didn’t have control over my feelings so I would kick the bed to wake her up and she would leave.
 I have never been able to sleep in the same room as her- now she has a CPAP machine so it’s a little better because I could hear her snore sometimes through our shared wall.

 My dad was the one who told me what it was and I was so relieved because someone finally knew what I was going through!
 I wasn’t actually a brat!
 (My older sister thought I was annoying because of my reactions to snoring/crunching/weezing/etc.)